GOOD WORKING CONDITIONS

 - Good conditions in the supplier stage

-ITAB’s employees are its principal asset, and the company’s ambition is to be a responsible employer that attracts, retains and develops talent.
-We are striving to work for sustainability in relation to business dealings.
-For people and for the environment.
-We aim to offer a pleasant and attractive workplace characterised by good working conditions, equal opportunities and a safe and healthy environment.
+People are central to everything we do at ITAB, our employees are our principal asset, and we believe in taking meaningful action to be a responsible employer that attracts, retains and develops talent.
+ITAB aims to offer a pleasant and attractive workplace characterised by good working conditions, equal opportunities and a safe and healthy environment.
+ITAB’s Code of Conduct lays down the fundamentals for all employees to respect human rights in line with international conventions.

 NEW ORGANISATIONAL STRUCTURE CREATING OPPORTUNITIES FOR DIVERSITY WORK